Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 If $\mathcal B(\mathcal P)\neq 0$, then the quotient map $\mathcal P \to \mathcal B(\mathcal P)$ is nonzero.
 There are elements of $\mathcal P$ whose image in $\mathcal B(\mathcal P)$ is nontrivial.
 These elements do not lie in $\mathcal I_{\mathcal P}$ and witness the failure of the Algebraic Phase Theory axioms beyond the boundary depth.
 In this case $\mathcal P$ decomposes into its maximal rigid part $\mathcal I_{\mathcal P}$ and a nontrivial boundary quotient $\mathcal B(\mathcal P)$, so a structural boundary is activated and a split occurs. \end{proof}

 \begin{remark} The obstruction theory in this setting is purely structural.
-Nothing external is introduced: every obstruction is detected internally by the boundary quotient, which captures exactly the failure of the axioms at the boundary. \end{remark}
+Nothing external is introduced: every obstruction is detected internally by the boundary quotient, which captures the failure of the axioms at the boundary. \end{remark}

-\begin{corollary} The phase $\mathcal P$ reaches and crosses its structural boundary exactly when its boundary quotient $\mathcal B(\mathcal P)$ is nonzero.
+\begin{corollary} A structural boundary is activated precisely when the boundary quotient $\mathcal B(\mathcal P)$ is nonzero within the standing admissibility framework.
 Equivalently, a split occurs if and only if some element of $\mathcal P$ maps nontrivially into $\mathcal B(\mathcal P)$. \end{corollary}

 \begin{proof} By Theorem~\ref{thm:boundary-exactness}, $\mathcal P$ fits into the canonical exact sequence

 where $\mathcal I_{\mathcal P}$ is the rigidity island and $\mathcal B(\mathcal P)$ is the boundary quotient.
 If $\mathcal B(\mathcal P)=0$, then the quotient map $\mathcal P\to\mathcal B(\mathcal P)$ is the zero map, so every element of $\mathcal P$ maps to zero.
 In this case $\mathcal I_{\mathcal P}=\mathcal P$, no boundary contributes anything, and no split occurs.